 Is that how, what you all did when you got your report card?
 What did you do?
 You went to your sister, “What’d you get?”
 “I got a B.” “I got an A. Ha ha ha.”
 “Well, I got a C.” “I got a B.”

 And then, you know, if you had a real smart sister you realized, don’t go there.
 What did you do?
 You found someone, you know, “Hey, what did you get in math?”
 And we compare one another.
 And sometimes our parents played into it unknowingly.
-“My kid should be smart like Bobby.”
+“Why can’t you be smart like Bobby.”
 Because I’m not Bobby.
 I never said that back to my parents but…